alzwded/etc/gof15min/README.md

 Working version
 ===============

+The original `gof2.cpp` also works, but it's buggy and someone bent on making it crash can do so with intelligent input.

-Bugs were fixed in gof2_fixed.cpp, but this took longer than 15 minutes.
+Bugs were fixed in `gof2_fixed.cpp`, but this took longer than 15 minutes.

 Also, this version has comments.